Burwood/BCS_Portal_User_Guide/portal-admin-guide.md

 * **Current and Past Usage Detail:** SKU-level billing detail is available in the GCP Console only at month-end in the Invoice detail.
 If a project wants to understand what is driving a spike in GCP consumption totals, that detail is hard to determine using the GCP Console.

-* The BCS Portal provides Administrators with:
+* The Burwood Cloud Portal provides Administrators with:
     * Admin and Project Dashboards to view overall GCP spend or specific project consumption details
     * Project, Budgeting, Alerts, and User configuration capabilities